hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/200_Hazelcast_Jet_102_-_Trade_Monitoring_Streaming_Job.md

 worth of items and evict everything older; we have to wait some more time for the data to "settle down" before acting upon it.

-## Punctuation
+## Watermark

-To solve these issues we introduce the concept of _stream punctuation_.
+To solve these issues we introduce the concept of the _watermark_.
 It is a timestamped item inserted into the stream that tells us "from this point on there will be no more items with timestamp less than this".
-Computing the punctuation is a matter of educated guessing and there is always a chance some items will arrive that violate its claim.
+Computing the watermark is a matter of educated guessing and there is always a chance some items will arrive that violate its claim.
 If we do observe such an offending item, we categorize it as "too late" and just filter it out.

-In analogy to batch processing, punctuation is like an end-of-stream marker, only in this case it marks the end of a substream.
-Our reaction to it is analogous as well: we emit the aggregated results for items whose timestamp is less than punctuation.
+In analogy to batch processing, the watermark is like an end-of-stream marker, only in this case it marks the end of a substream.
+Our reaction to it is analogous as well: we emit the aggregated results for items whose timestamp is less than the watermark.

+**Terminology note**: in this and other places you'll notice that we use the term "watermark" in several distinct, but closely related meanings:

+- As a property of a given location in the DAG pipeline: _the current value of the watermark_.
+- As a data item: _a processor received a watermark_.

+The processor's current value of the watermark is updated when the processor receives a watermark item.

 ## Stream Skew